What is mediation? Is it ordered for victims of abuse?

 If a judge orders mediation, s/he will choose the mediator.
 However, the parties can file a request to change the court-designated mediator to another mediator who has the proper qualifications by filing with the court a “Request to Substitute Mediator” within 15 days after service of the order of referral to mediation.2 The judge can order the parents to attend a maximum of four hours in one or two mediation sessions.
 Upon the recommendation of the mediator, the court may order up to four additional hours if the judge believes there is good cause to do so.
 If the parties agree, they can extend the mediation beyond these hours.3

-If you can show the court that you or your child has been physically or sexually abused, and that mediation would be inappropriate because of this, the court is not supposed to order mediation.4
+If you can show the court that you or your child has been abused or there is coercive control in your relationship, and that mediation would be inappropriate because of this, the court may not order mediation.4

 1 MD Rule §§ 9-205; 17-102(g)